yanghz416/VHbbccPoCo/README.md

 	 mkdir datasets
 	 build-datasets --cfg samples_Run3.json -o -rs 'T[2]_(EU|CN|UK|US)_\w+' -ir
 	 #Add --overwrite if the outputs are already there.
+         #Sometime you may can't build all datasets, you can change samples_Run3.json and  build part datasets each time.

     ```
     Use `-p 12` with `build-datasets` to parallelizing with 12 cores.